jpoechill/CallForCode/docs/CONTRIBUTING.md

 - Being Reviewed
 - Done

-For the first four categories, if you see a task you want to work on, add your handle to the assignees list, send a message announcing that you're starting to work on it in `#getting-started` Slack channel and start working on it!
+For the first four categories, if you see a task you want to work on, send a message announcing that you're starting to work on it in `#getting-started` Slack channel, fork the repo, and open a pull request when you are ready for a code review!

+When you have opened a PR with your changes, send a message in the `#code-review` Slack channel.

 ### TL;still reading